-This book will teach you how to build professional quality, interactive, robust datadriven web applications using Visual Basic 2005.
-In addition, your applications will be highly interactive and data driven-must-have features in today's feature-rich web world.
+This book will teach you how to build professional quality, interactive, robust datadriven web applications using Visual Basic 2008.

-ASP.NET is not difficult.
+ASP.NET is not difficult to learn.
 All of the concepts are straightforward, and the Visual Studio and Visual Web Developer environments simplify the process of building powerful web applications.
 The difficulty in ASP.NET is only that it is so complete and flexible that there are many pieces that must be woven together to build a robust, scalable, and efficient application.
-This book cuts to the heart of the matter, showing in clear, easy-to-follow steps, how to understand and build a web site.
+This book cuts to the heart of the matter, showing in clear, easy-to-follow steps how to understand and build a web site.